Doctoral

 Recent awards: Fulbright for Study in the U.S. (2019-2024); Mellon Curatorial Fellowship in Latin American Art, Blanton Museum of Art (2021-2022); Brazil Initiation Scholarship, Brazilian Studies Association (2020)

-Chasitie Brown is a fourth-year Ph.D. student in the Department of Art History and the Center for Latin American Visual Studies (CLAVIS) at UT Austin.
-Her research interests include contemporary art from the Spanish-speaking Caribbean that centers on race, gender, sexuality, and migration.
-Chasitie’s dissertation examines the three-part exhibition series Queloides, staged in Havana and the United States from 1997 to 2012, that focused on questions of racial identity in Cuba while serving as a transnational discursive network between the series participants (artists, curators, art critics) to articulate new imaginings of Blackness.
+Chasitie Brown is a fifth-year Ph.D. student in the Department of Art History and the Center for Latin American Visual Studies (CLAVIS) at UT Austin.
+Her research interests include contemporary Latin American and Caribbean art centered around race, gender, and diaspora.
+Her dissertation examines the three-part exhibition series Queloides (1997-2012) that focused on questions of racial identity in post-soviet Cuba.
+Staged in Cuba and the United States with affiliate shows in Spain, she argues that the series served as a transnational network between the series participants (artists, curators, and art critics) to articulate new imaginings of Blackness that privileged the sociological and affective embodiments of race.

-Chasitie is currently the 2023-2024 12-month Ittleson Fellow at the Center for Advanced Study in the Visual Arts (CASVA) at the National Gallery of Art in Washington and the Goizueta Graduate Fellow at the Cuban Heritage Collection at the University of Miami.
+Recent Awards: Harington Dissertation Fellowship (2024-2025); Twelve-Month Itleson Fellow, Center for Advanced Study in the Visual Arts at the National Gallery of Art, Washington (2023-2024); Goizueta Graduate Fellow at the Cuban Heritage Collection at the University of Miami (2023-2024); Middlebury College Language Grant (2023).

 Masters